What We Do

 - We’ve protected more than 119 million acres of land and thousands of miles of rivers worldwide — and we operate more than 100 marine conservation projects globally.

-- We work in all 50 states and more than 35 countries — protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.
+- We are impacting conservation in more than 70 countries — protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.
 See where we work.

 - We address threats to conservation involving climate change, fresh water, oceans, and conservation lands.
 Learn how we're responding.

 Why We’re Successful